 Opposition Uprising

-Despite the international community’s condemnation of the elections, Maduro began his next six-year term with an inauguration ceremony on January 10, 2019.
-Barely two weeks later, mass demonstrations broke out in Caracas in support of Juan Guaidó, head of the National Assembly.
-Given the contested election results, Guaidó claimed Maduro was usurping the presidency by staying in office and that Guaidó could assume power based on Article 233 of the Venezuelan Constitution, which states: “If at the outset of a new term there is no elected head of state, power is vested in the president of the National Assembly until free and transparent elections take place.”
+Despite the international community’s condemnation of the 2018 elections, Maduro began his six-year term with an inauguration ceremony on January 10, 2019.
+Barely two weeks later, mass demonstrations broke out in Caracas in support of Guaidó, who was then serving as head of the National Assembly.
+Given the contested election results, Guaidó claimed Maduro was usurping the presidency by staying in office and that Guaidó could assume power based on Article 233 of the Venezuelan Constitution, which states: “If at the outset of a new term, there is no elected head of state, power is vested in the president of the National Assembly until free and transparent elections take place.”
 He swore himself in as interim president on January 23, 2019.
+After a few years of an interim government led by Guaidó, the National Assembly voted to dissolve his government in 2022.
+It established a new commission in hopes of unifying to defeat Maduro in the 2024 election.

 Pressure from Abroad

-On January 23, 2019, the U.S. recognized Guaidó as the leader of Venezuela, which prompted a series of U.S. sanctions against the Maduro regime.
+In 2019, the U.S. recognized Guaidó as the leader of Venezuela, which prompted a series of U.S. sanctions against the Maduro regime.
 In August 2019, these sanctions turned into a total economic embargo.
-Most of Europe called for re-elections by the end of January, and Spain, Britain, France, and Germany endorsed Guaidó after Maduro refused to hold elections again.
-At the end of January 2019, European Union lawmakers voted 439 in favor to 104 against (with 88 abstentions) to recognize Guaidó until “new free, transparent and credible presidential elections” take place.
-The EU parliament has no foreign policy powers, but does have symbolic importance, especially in the realm of human rights.
-Also in the realm of human rights, the International Criminal Court prosecutor announced in November 2021 the decision to open an investigation into possible crimes against humanity committed in Venezuela.
+Most of Europe called for re-elections by the end of January.
+Spain, Britain, France, and Germany endorsed Guaidó after Maduro refused to hold elections again.
+At the end of January 2019, European Union lawmakers voted 439 in favor to 104 against (with 88 abstentions) to recognize Guaidó until “new free, transparent and credible presidential elections” occur.
+The EU parliament has no foreign policy powers but has symbolic importance, especially in human rights.
+In the realm of human rights, the International Criminal Court prosecutor announced in November 2021 the decision to open an investigation into possible crimes against humanity committed in Venezuela.

-Maduro severed diplomatic relations with the U.S. For more on the tense relationship between the U.S. and Venezuela and how it’s affecting conditions right now, check out this BBC video.
+Maduro severed diplomatic relations with the U.S. For more on the tense relationship that ensued between the U.S. and Venezuela and how it’s affecting conditions right now, check out this BBC video.

-Violence and political stalemate continue.
-Peace talks over the summer of 2019 between the two sides did little in the way of reaching a compromise.
-In January 2021, the opposition party boycotted national elections, which means technically Gauidó’s term as congressional speaker expired.
-Many Latin American and European nations have “distanced themselves” from the opposition as they cannot justify “recognizing a leader who has no control over the country,” although the U.S. still offers its support.
-The Maduro government and the opposition held meetings in Mexico in August 2021 to negotiate, but the government withdrew in October 2021 and negotiations have not restarted.
+Violence and political stalemate continued throughout 2019.
+Peace talks between the two sides did little to reach a compromise.
+In January 2021, the opposition party boycotted national elections, which means technically, Gauidó’s term as congressional speaker expired.
+Many Latin American and European nations have “distanced themselves” from the opposition as they cannot justify “recognizing a leader who has no control over the country.”
+The U.S. withdrew support for Guaido’s government in January 2023, following the Assembly’s dissolution of Guaido’s interim government in December 2022.

-Meanwhile, Venezuela’s crisis situation shows no signs of improving.
+Venezuela’s crisis shows no signs of improving.
 As governments and factions compete for power, the people of Venezuela continue to suffer.

 Ways to Get Involved/What You Can Do